kgar/foundry-vtt-tidy-5e-sheets/To Do/Settings Implementation Extravaganza/To Do - Settings.md

   - ~~Works, but not reactive~~
 - [x] "allowHpMaxOverride"
 - [x] "allowHpConfigOverride" - removed it
-- [ ] "betterAttackDialog"
+- [x] "betterAttackDialog" - removed it
-  - [ ] Pending removal unless someone has a strong case for it.
+  - [x] Pending removal unless someone has a strong case for it.
 - [ ] "colorPickerEnabled"
 - [ ] "colorPickerPrimaryAccent"
 - [ ] "colorPickerEquipped"